mcyster/nixos-moa/README.md

 Had problems with booting the installed image after using gdisk, so I switched to fdisk.

-This script bootstraps this machine: [nixos-bootstrap script](nixos-bootstrap)
+This script bootstraps this machine: [nixos-bootstrap script](nixos-bootstrap), includes partition sizes

 Currently only able to get 1 of the nvidia video cards working